eugenetor/CI-OIDC-Sample/README.md

 In the BigCommerce Portal, go to advanced settings, API Accounts, create a new API Account.
 Note the API Path, Access Token, Client ID, and Client Secret.

 4. **Create Big Commerce Users**
 Create customers in Big Commerce that match entitled users in IBM Security Verify.
-You will only be able to log into customers that exist with the same email in Big Commerce and Security Verify.
+You will only be able to SSO with customers that exist with the same email in Big Commerce and Security Verify.

 5. **Create the `.env` file**
 This is a hidden file in your filesystem within the Git repo folder.
 Edit it by typing `open .env` if on a mac or use vi on linux.
 If you are on Windows, you will need to set the variables manually in the JS file or find another solution.